DouniaBK/joe_and_the_chick/README.md

 I used Python to develop and design the game's logic.
 ### Libraries

 * Curses : find the link [here](https://docs.python.org/3/howto/curses.html) for a detailed description.
+I chose to use curses, for a clear game visual design for the player and logic.
 * Numpy : to install numpy, simply type in the terminal : pip3 install numpy
 * Random
 * Time